Giovanniko/Giovanniko/README.md

-- 👋 Hi, I’m Jonathan J. Koefman@Giovanniko
+- 👋 Hi, I’m JJ@Giovanniko
 - 👀 I’m interested in Machine Learning and its application to Robotics
-- 🌱 I’m currently learning Machine Learning with Python
+- 🌱 I’m currently working with Machine Learning using Python
 - 💞️ I’m looking to collaborate on fixing bugs and documentation in ML projects
 - 📫 I can be reached at zatterainc@gmail.com